hxxru-u/hxxru-u.github.io/_posts/2025-01-24-game-of-life.md

 categories:
   - blog
 tags:
-  - dynamical systems
+  - Dynamical Systems
-  - cellular automata
+  - Automata Theory
+  - Game of Life
 ---

 Conway's Game of Life is a perfect example of how simple rules can create complex behavior.
 It's a cellular automaton where each cell follows just four rules: